Thom Yorke: 2011–2013: The King of Limbs and Amok

 In 2011, Radiohead released their eighth album, The King of Limbs, which Yorke described as "an expression of physical movements and wildness".
 Yorke sought to move further from conventional recording methods.
-The music video for the track "Lotus Flower", featuring Yorke's erratic dancing, became an internet meme.
+The music video for "Lotus Flower", featuring Yorke's erratic dancing, became an internet meme.
+By 2011, Radiohead had sold more than 30 million albums.

-Yorke remixed the 2012 single "Hold On" by the electronic musician Sbtrkt under the name Sisi BakBak.
+In the same year, Yorke collaborated with the electronic artists Burial and Four Tet on "Ego" and "Mirror", and he and Greenwood collaborated with MF Doom on "Retarded Fren".
+In 2012, Yorke contributed music to a show by the fashion label Rag & Bone, and sang on "Electric Candyman" on the Flying Lotus album Until the Quiet Comes.
+He also remixed the single "Hold On" by the electronic musician Sbtrkt, under the name Sisi BakBak.
 His identity was not confirmed until September 2014.
-He also provided vocals for "Electric Candyman" on the Flying Lotus album Until the Quiet Comes (2012).

 In February 2013, Atoms for Peace released an album, Amok, followed by a tour of Europe, the US and Japan.
 Amok received generally positive reviews, though some critics felt it was too similar to Yorke's solo work.
 That year, Yorke and Jonny Greenwood contributed music to The UK Gold, a documentary about tax avoidance.
-The soundtrack was released free in February 2015 through the online audio platform SoundCloud.
+The soundtrack, described by Rolling Stone as a series of "minimalist soundscapes", was released free in February 2015 through the online music platform SoundCloud.